survivejs/webpack-book/manuscript/optimizing_build/03_setting_environment_variables.md

 ## Webpack Optimization Plugins

 Webpack includes a collection of optimization related plugins, some of which we'll cover in greater detail in this book.
-In addition there are a few outside the core.
+In addition there are some outside the core.
 I've listed the most important ones below:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack.
 This can potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Some of them might break code unless you are careful.